-First, the art director, proucer, and designer decide what e character should look like. en it's a matter of casting.
-With almost 400 employees to oose from, it's usually not hard.
+First, the art director, producer, and designer decide what the character should look like.
+Then it's a matter of casting.
+With almost 400 employees to choose from, it's usually not hard.

-The level of detail needed in e actor's costume depends on type of game.
-For Laura Bow which will have a very realistic the actors wear authentic od costumes.
-Police Quest 3 very little artistic enhanceit, so careful costuming is or Quest for Glory III, the facters will be artistically nced to a higher degree, so an timation of the costume is at's needed.
+The level of detail needed in the actor's costume depends on the type of game.
+For Lanra Bow II, which will have a very realistic look, the actors wear authentic period costumes.
+Police Quest 3 has very little artistic enhancement, so careful costuming is required.

-he lighting must be carefully
+For Quest for Glory III, the characters will be artistically enhanced to a higher degree, so an approximation of the costume is all that's needed.

-Frequently the taping takes place blue, which doesn't show up on videotape and will make the actor appear isolated in space.
+The lighting must be carefully set, just like in a movie.
+Frequently the taping takes place against a background of Ultranet blue, which doesn't show up on videotape and will make the actor appear isolated in space.